Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sorrento has 59 active public transport stops, all of which are bus stops.
-These stops are served by four different routes that together facilitate 1,003 weekly passenger trips.
-The average distance from a resident's location to the nearest transport stop is 173 meters, indicating excellent transport accessibility.
+These stops are served by four different routes that together facilitate 1,005 weekly passenger trips.
+The average distance between residents and their nearest transport stop is 173 meters, indicating excellent accessibility.

-On average, there are 143 daily trips across all routes, which translates to approximately 17 weekly trips per individual stop.
+On average, there are 143 trips per day across all routes, equating to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport